A 'components not pages' approach to content creation

 Working with the DIT content lead I added in each country’s trading status to the spreadsheet.
 We had a few broad buckets like ‘part of EU’, ‘trading arrangement via EU with signed continuity deal’, ‘trade on WTO terms not seeking a deal’.
 We ended up with 11 groupings.

-It occurred to us that trading status should be the main pivot around what content should be displayed for each country revolved.
+It occurred to us that trading status should be the main pivot for which country showed what content.

 Other content designers in the team were working with policy in DIT and other departments to prep guidance on various aspects of no-deal Brexit.
 Things like export of controlled goods, testing and certification and selling services abroad.